A Wasserstein distance approach for concentration of empirical risk estimates: Concentration bounds for distributions satisfying

+As discussed in subsection \ref{ocesec}, CVaR is a special case of an OCE risk, and satisfies the assumptions of corollaries \ref{cvarconcprop} and \ref{cor:oce-subgauss} with $L=(1-\alpha)^{-1}$.
+Hence concentration bounds for empirical CVaR follow from the preceding two results.

-The case considered in Corollary \ref{cor:cvar-subgauss} was also treated by \citep{Kolla,prashanth2019concentration}, while the special case of bounded r.v.s has been treated in \citep{brown2007large,wang2010deviation}.
-In terms of dependence on $n$ and $\epsilon$, the tail bound in Corollary \ref{cor:cvar-subgauss} is better than the one-sided concentration bound in \citep{Kolla}.
-In fact, the dependence on $n$ and $\epsilon$ given in Corollary \ref{cor:cvar-subgauss} matches that in the case of bounded distributions (cf. \citep{brown2007large,wang2010deviation}).
-More recently, in \cite{prashanth2019concentration}, the authors derive a two-sided concentration result for CVaR estimation.
+The case considered in Corollary \ref{cor:oce-subgauss}, as applied to empirical CVaR, was also treated by \citet{Kolla,prashanth2019concentration}, while the special case of bounded r.v.s has been treated in \citet{brown2007large,wang2010deviation}.
+In terms of dependence on $n$ and $\epsilon$, the tail bound in Corollary \ref{cor:oce-subgauss} is better than the one-sided concentration bound in \citet{Kolla}.
+In fact, the dependence on $n$ and $\epsilon$ given in Corollary \ref{cor:oce-subgauss} matches that in the case of bounded distributions \citep{brown2007large,wang2010deviation}.
+More recently, \cite{prashanth2019concentration} have derived a two-sided concentration result for CVaR estimation.
 Their bound requires the knowledge of the density in a neighborhood of the true VaR, while the constants in our bounds depend only on the parameter $\sigma$ of the underlying sub-Gaussian distribution.
-On the flip side, our bounds probably have conservative constants, while getting rid of density-related information.
-Finally, unlike \cite{prashanth2019concentration}, our bounds allow a multi-armed bandit application in the spirit of the classic UCB algorithm \cite{auer2002finite}, as we require only the knowledge of the sub-Gaussianity parameter in arriving at a confidence term.
+On the other hand, though our bounds do not depend on density-related information, they probably involve conservative constants.
+Finally, unlike \cite{prashanth2019concentration}, our bounds allow a multi-armed bandit application in the spirit of the classic UCB algorithm \citep{auer2002finite}, as we require only the knowledge of the sub-Gaussianity parameter in arriving at a confidence term.
 The reader is referred to Section \ref{sec:bandits} for more details.